dotnet/runtime/docs/project/linux-performance-tracing.md

 	> export COMPlus_EnableEventLog=1
 	> ```

-    > [!NOTE]
+   Note:
-    > COMPlus_PerfMapEnabled will cause the .NET runtime to write a file containing symbolic information for managed code to the disk.
+   COMPlus_PerfMapEnabled will cause the .NET runtime to write a file containing symbolic information for managed code to the disk.
 Depending on the performance of your disk and the amount of managed code in the application this could have a significant performance overhead.

-	> ```bash
-	> export COMPlus_PerfMapEnabled=1
-	> export COMPlus_EnableEventLog=1
-	> ```

 3. **[Trace]** Start collection.